danmayer/picoappz/README.md

 PicoAppz
 ========

 Generator to build and manage the picoappz.com site.
 The site is just a showcase of projects and apps that I am working on.
+It runs as a static site on S3 and is built either by running a rake cmd or from various web triggers such as checking in the repo or any of the related projects tied to it.

 ## TODO

-* Rebuild automatically on git push
 * Rebuild from heroku cron?
 * Rebuild when any other project hooked gets pushed
 * Pull data from other apps or a configuration file.
 Not sure best place to get it